Simulating Heisenberg Interactions in the Ising Model with Strong Drive Fields: Introduction

-In this letter, the potential for using Ising systems for analog simulations of physical systems that can be mapped to the Heisenberg model is investigated.
+In this work, the potential for using Ising systems for analog simulations of physical systems that can be mapped to the Heisenberg model is investigated.
 The Ising model is considered because a number of platforms available for quantum simulation, such as Rydberg atoms, trapped ions and superconducting qubits, can be natively described by this Hamiltonian~\cite{ebadi2021quantum,doi:10.1126/science.abi8794,bluvstein2022quantum,PhysRevLett.92.207901,grass2014trapped,RevModPhys.93.025001,johnson2011quantum,PhysRevB.82.024511,6802426}.
 Unlike previous approaches, this method of analog simulation of the Heisenberg model can be implemented with a time-independent Hamiltonian which could be beneficial for some platforms.
 There is an extensive literature regarding the time evolution of Ising models in background fields~\cite{PhysRevLett.122.130603,kormos2017real,Richerme_2014,Jurcevic_2014,Wall_2017,Kiely_2018,Robinson_2021,PhysRevLett.110.135704,PhysRevB.87.195104,PhysRevLett.126.040602,RAKOVSZKY2016805,Heyl_2015,PhysRevResearch.4.013250,https://doi.org/10.48550/arxiv.2111.05586,https://doi.org/10.48550/arxiv.2203.06188,sieberer2019digital,Heyl_2019}, including recent work related to transitions to chaotic phases induced by finite-time steps in Trotterized time evolution in digital quantum simulations~\cite{sieberer2019digital,Heyl_2019}, identified through studying the system at periodic times.
 Previous work has shown that Ising interactions with a transverse field generate time evolution according to the XY model~\cite{Richerme_2014,Jurcevic_2014,Wall_2017,Kiely_2018,https://doi.org/10.48550/arxiv.2208.01869}.
 Studying the time evolution of the Ising model has also shown that the Ising model undergoes confinement analogous to QCD near its critical point with a field in the $\hat{x}$ and $\hat{z}$ directions~\cite{kormos2017real,PhysRevLett.122.130603,PhysRevB.99.195108}.
 Known to be universal in a computational sense~\cite{Cubitt_2018}, developing analog simulations of the Heisenberg model is expected to also advance simulations of other physical systems.
-We show how time independent (constant) external driving fields in the Ising model generate an effective Heisenberg model Hamiltonian through Floquet dynamics at leading order in the Magnus expansion.
-The systematic errors associated with the Floquet dynamics are quantified, revealing that the convergence of the Magnus expansion is limited by the location of dynamical quantum phase transitions (DQPTs) in the Ising model with an external field.
+We show how constant driving fields in the Ising model generate an effective Heisenberg model Hamiltonian to leading order in the inverse field strength at periodic times.
+The systematic errors associated with the periodic dynamics are quantified, revealing that the convergence of the expansion in the inverse field strength is limited by the location of dynamical quantum phase transitions (DQPTs) in the Ising model with an external field.